Roychen651/Roychen651/README.md

 # Hello, I'm Roy Chen! 👋

-Passionate about coding, creating, and learning new things.<br/>
-Welcome to my GitHub profile! 🚀

 ## About Me 🙋‍♂️

 A passionate person for tackling tech challenges and solving problems, with excellent interpersonal skills 👥.<br/>
 I have the ability to learn independently and in a team 🧠. <br/>I'm proactive, adaptable, and always eager to contribute 🚀.<br/>
-I'm constantly learning and approach work with dedication 💡.<br/> Excited about taking on new challenges to further develop my skills in the field 🌟.<br/>
+I'm constantly learning and approach work with dedication 💡.<br/> Excited about taking on new challenges to further develop my skills in the field 🌟🚀.<br/>

 ## Skills and Tools 🛠️